wizzeg/IciclEngine/README.md

 Note!
 You can play around with the engine with the Demo Game in releases!
+In the Editor version (check other releases), you can create scenes with existing components and systems.

 C++ 20 is required, there is a macro for print incase you use C++23+ using entt ([see skypjack](https://github.com/skypjack/entt)), imgui-docking, opengl through glad, glfw, and glm.